 Paul clearly illustrates we have a death, burial and resurrection patterned after the Lord's death, burial and resurrection.
-He died physically; we die to sin (Roans 6:1-3).
+He died physically; we die to sin (Romans 6:1-3).
 He was buried in a tomb; we are buried in a watery grave (Romans 6:3-4).
 Coming forth from the grave, He conquered the power of death; arising from baptism, we are raised to walk in newness of life (Romans 6:4).
 Notice Romans 6:5, "...if we have been united together in the likeness of His death, certainly we also shall be in the likeness of his resurrection."
 I'm curious, how does Melton's spiritual baptism argument fit with verse 5?
-How does spiritual baptism unite us in the likeness of His death?
-Water baptism perfectly parallels the death, burial and resurrection.
+How does spiritual baptism unite us in the likeness of His death, burial and resurrection.

 Melton was right to group Romans 6:3-4 and Galatians 3:27 together, for what one speaks of, the other speaks of.
 Both use the phrase "...baptized into Christ...", and as we have just noted, water baptism fits the text.
 There is no reason to think Galatians 3:27 is not also about water baptism.
 In fact, the word baptism or some variation of it appears about 80 times in the New Testament.
 It means to immerse or submerge.
-It is true the word is used figuratively at times (ie. baptism of suffering, Matthew 20:22; Holy Spirit baptism, Mark 1:8; baptism into Moses and the sea, 1 Corinthians 10:2)., but by far, the most common use of the word is immersion in water.
-Basic Bible hermeneutics would have us understand a word by its common usage, unless something in the text demands otherwise.
+It is true the word is used figuratively at times (ie. baptism of suffering, Matthew 20:22; Holy Spirit baptism, Mark 1:8; baptism into Moses and the sea, 1 Corinthians 10:2), but by far, the most common use of the word is immersion in water.
+Over half of the references to baptism in the New Testament specifically mention water in the context.
+And several others, though not specifically referring to water, infer water.
+Whether we are reading the Bible or some other document, basic hermeneutics would have us understand a word by it's common usage, unless something in the context demands otherwise.
 Nothing in Romans 6:3-4 or Galatians 3:27 demand that baptism be anything other than immersion in water.